RedInJapanese/Interactive-Lab-Hub/Lab 5/README.md

 ## TECHNICAL DESCRIPTION:

 This is an application that utilizes mediapipe's landmark approach to tracking hands in order to train a neural network to recognize the sign language equivalent of letters of the alphabet.
 This is done by training a neural network using tensor flow that takes in 126 different landmark positions of the hand.
 Each letter in the sign language alphabets has 400 samples each, giving us a total of over 10,000 samples.
 The samples are taken using a script called `test.py` which takes the landmarks and saves each one as a `.npy` file.
 The next is `train.py` which uses tensor flow to train the model with 126 landmark positions.
 Lastly, I use `classify.py`, which takes probabilities based off landmark orientation of the live feed, the letter with the highest probability gets outputted and then I use the `pyttsx` library to give a voice output of the letter.
+The files that I used have been uploaded to the repository, but they have been zipped to save space.

 ---